 With options for the upper and lower halves and base layers with all kinds of thicknesses, there’s sure to be a home base layer perfect for your adventure.
 With the Patagonia logo subtly adorned on the right of the chest, all of these layers are sure to last for decades of warmth.

 We’ll look at every base layer within Patagonia’s arsenal and show you what the best outdoor companies’ best base layers bring to the winter.
+Whether you’re looking for a Patagonia merino base layer or something versatile that can be worn as a stand alone, we’ve got them all!

 Quick Answers – What are the Best Patagonia Base Layers?